 Lowcountry summers are brutal, and for those working in extreme heat, many days are considered not-so-fun in the sun.
 Heat exhaustion, heat stroke and other heat-related illnesses become very real possibilities as your workload climbs alongside the day’s high temperature.
+If the heat stroke is a work, you may be seeking workers’ compensation.

 If you’ve experienced a heat-related injury at work, you’re likely eligible to file a South Carolina Workers’ Compensation claim.
 The personal injury attorneys at Hoffman Law Firm are here to help, offering much-needed legal advice as we fight for the benefits you deserve.